IRFM/IMASViz/doc/source/manual/scripting.rst

 Scripting
 =========

+There are two main methods to open and browse IMAS IDS database using :guilabel:`IMASViz`.
+First is the standard way of running IMASViz (as described in :ref:`getting_started`) and setting the parameters in the GUI, the second is through a script.
+Furthermore, some GUI actions (like node selection, plot action commands etc.) can be performed through scripting too.
+This way a simple IMASViz session can be set and populated on run.

-This section describes how to create and use **user-made** Python3 scripts that run and populate :guilabel:`IMASViz`.
-This provides a faster and efficient way of setting an IMASViz session, loading IMAS IDS cases and running plotting features.
+This section describes the second method: how to create and use **user-made** Python3 scripts that run and populate :guilabel:`IMASViz`.

 :guilabel:`IMASViz scripting` can be seen as an advanced alternative to the :guilabel:`Apply Configuration` features (described in :ref:`apply_selection_from_configuration` and :ref:`apply_multiplot_configuration`).

-The procedure below can be used with both **IMASViz module (GateWay) HPC** and **IMASViz from source** and the environment **must be set accordingly to the method the IMASViz is used (!)** (as described in :ref:`running_on_gateway_as_a_module` and :ref:`running_from_source`).
+The procedure below can be used with either **IMASViz module** and **IMASViz from source** but the environment **must be set accordingly to the method the IMASViz is used (!)** (as described in :ref:`running_on_gateway_as_a_module` and :ref:`running_from_source`).